railsuser2014/openobject-doc-book-en/2/10_Sales/sales_advanced.rst

 ^^^^^^^^^^^^^^^^^^

 Once the pricelist is defined you have to link at least one version.
 You can create a new version directly from the pricelist or from the
-:menuselection:`Sales --> Configuration --> Pricelists --> Pricelist Versions` emnu.
+:menuselection:`Sales --> Configuration --> Pricelists --> Pricelist Versions` menu.
 The version contains all of the rules that enable you to calculate a price for a product and a given quantity.

 Start by setting the :guilabel:`Name` of this associated version.
 If the list only has a single version, you